This article was reviewed and updated on July 29, 2020

 Before you get too excited at the idea of “free money,” there are some drawbacks of crowdfunding that you should consider as well.

 - Crowdfunding campaigns typically require a lot of work on the business owner’s side (that’s you).
-You’ll have to convince people to donate.
-You might have to promise them something in return (e.g. a pre-sale, a free product, elite status, etc.).
+You’ll have to convince people to contribute to your business idea.
+You will likely need to offer them something in return (e.g. a pre-sale, a free product, elite status, etc.).
 And, you’ll have to keep the momentum going throughout the campaign.
 Many business owners report that it can be a very time-consuming process.

-Nonetheless, crowdfunding has been a very successful way for some businesses to add much needed working capital to their bank accounts.
+Nonetheless, crowdfunding has been a very successful way for many businesses to raise much needed working capital.
 If you’re looking for specific crowdfunding options, this helpful guide might be a good place to start your research.

 4. Raise Capital by Selling Equity

 Another common way that small business owners raise money is by selling shares in their companies.
-The way it works is that you accept someone else’s money and you hand over partial ownership in your company in exchange.
+The way it works is that you accept an equity investor’s money in exchange for partial ownership of your company.
 This process is known as equity financing.

 Equity financing is often used by startups as a way to help cover the initial costs to get a business off the ground.
 However, it’s also used by existing businesses as well, often as a means of raising capital to be used for investments, expansions, or other opportunities for growth.